Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 Perform deterium coverage maneuvers on the sea (Pirates!
 Gold)

-Build defensive fortifications (SIM City) and direct robotic battles for H3 control on Moon's hot spots (HMM3)
+Build defensive fortifications (SimCity 2000) and direct robotic battles for H3 control on Moon's hot spots (HMM3)

 Map more Earth bound asteriods than ABC (Space Quest)